Getting Started With Burp Scanner

 vulnerabilities, and does not send any additional requests to the

 server.
-Go to the Scanner tab, and the Results sub-tab, and review any
+Go to the Target tab, and the Site map sub-tab, and the Issues

 passive issues that Burp has reported for the applications you have